How To Consume Data From A REST HTTP API With Go

 Creating a Pokemon Struct

-The one we are interested most in is pokemon_entries which stores an array of all the Pokemon that we want.
+The one we are most interested in is pokemon_entries, which stores an array of all the Pokemon that we want.

 {